gaisma22/mongodb-investigation/README.md

-# MongoDB Investigation
+# MongoDB Investigation — Gotham Archive System

-An interactive webpage where users learn **MongoDB basics** by investigating and fixing a broken database in Gotham City.
+A browser-based project where you learn MongoDB by investigating a broken criminal database inside **Gotham City**.

-Instead of reading long tutorials, users explore a **terminal-style interface**, run commands, and repair missing records while being guided by **Alfred**.
+No tutorials.
+No reading walls of text.
+You open a terminal, type commands, and **Alfred** explains what each one does as you go.
+The database has corrupted records and you have to fix them.

 ---

-## What This Project Is

-This project is a small interactive learning experience.

-Users temporarily take responsibility for the **Gotham City Archive database** while Batman is busy dealing with villains.

-The system contains incomplete records and broken connections.
-Your job is to explore the database and help restore it.

-Learning happens through:

-* a simulated terminal
-* a short investigation story
-* hands-on MongoDB commands
-* a final quiz challenge

----

-## Learning Flow
+## How it works

-The experience is divided into four stages.
+The experience is split into four stages.

 **Stage 1 — Terminal Investigation**
-Explore the database and learn basic MongoDB commands.
+You explore the Gotham Archive using read commands.
+Alfred walks you through each one.
+By the end you will have found three corruptions hiding inside the criminal records.

 **Stage 2 — Fix Gotham Archive**
-Use commands to repair missing or incorrect records.
+You fix what you found.
+One record needs its status updated.
+One is completely missing and needs to be inserted from scratch.
+One is a duplicate that needs to be removed.

 **Stage 3 — Card Challenge**
-Answer 6 short questions based on what you discovered.
+Six questions based on what you just did.
+Your score affects the final restoration percentage.

 **Stage 4 — Certification**

-If the system is restored successfully, you earn the title:

-**Gotham Database Technician**
+If the archive is restored, you get a certificate with your name, score, and restoration percentage.
+Downloadable as a PNG.

+There is also a results screen with Alfred's assessment and a Batman meme depending on how well you did.

 ---

-## Technologies Used

-The project uses simple technologies so it can run anywhere.

-* HTML
-* CSS
-* Vanilla JavaScript

-No installation required.
-Open the page and start the investigation.
+## Commands you will use

+`show dbs` — list all databases

+`use <database>` — connect to a database

+`show collections` — see what collections exist inside

+`db.collection.find()` — get all documents

+`db.collection.find({filter})` — get filtered documents

+`db.collection.findOne({filter})` — get one specific document

+`db.collection.updateOne()` — update a field

+`db.collection.insertOne()` — add a new document

+`db.collection.deleteOne()` — remove a document

 ---

+## Running it

+No installation needed.
+Just download the `.zip` file and open `index.html` in a browser and it works.

+---

-## Project Structure
+## Project structure

 ```
 mongodb-investigation/

-index.html
+├── index.html
+├── README.md
+├── css/
-style.css
+│   └── style.css
-script.js
+├── js/
+│   ├── archive.js
+│   ├── terminal.js
+│   ├── repair.js
+│   ├── quiz.js
+│   └── game.js

-assets/
+└── assets/
+    ├── images/
-  memes/
+    └── memes/

-README.md
 ```

 ---

+## Scoring

+The restoration percentage comes from three things.
+Terminal stage is worth 30%, the repair stage is 40%, and the quiz is 30%.
+Alfred's final report changes based on where you land.

+---

 ## Mission Brief

+Batman is busy.
 If the archive fails, even Batman will have trouble tracking criminals.

 **Gotham needs you**.